December. The month where unfulfilled goals come to haunt me.

 Try out day retreats, they are typically over a weekend and have different rules to observe depending on the organisers.

 Don’t let the idea of Hollywood movies scare you away (must be in the mountain with days of silence and a monk hitting you with a stick for bad posture).

-Check out this WhatsApp broadcast group for various Buddhist SG activities and meditation opportunities.
+Check out this WhatsApp broadcast group or our directory for various Buddhist SG activities and meditation opportunities.
 A rule of thumb is that meditation retreats should expound on the joy of meditation and unlearning our preconceived notions.
 There is no ‘secret’ method that only one master knows.
 Rather, the teachings should be open and accessible.

-Note: attend retreats consistently when you can and not when you hit emotional roadblocks.
+Note: Attend retreats consistently when you can and not when you hit emotional roadblocks.
 It is easier to stabilise the mind in peacetime rather than when your defilements are at war within you.